Chiral differential operators: formal loop group actions and associated modules: Introduction

 Suppose $P$ is a smooth manifold with a smooth $G$-action and $\CDO(P)$ is an algebra of CDOs on $P$.
-Conjecturally, there should be a description of $\CDO(P)$ in terms of the ``formal loop space of $P$''.
+Conjecturally, there should be an interpretation of $\CDO(P)$ in terms of the ``formal loop space of $P$''.
 This motivates the main result in \S\ref{sec.LGaction}:

 {\bf Theorem \ref{thm.formalLG.action}.} {\it The $G$-action on $P$ lifts to a formal loop group action on $\CDO(P)$ of level $\lambda$ if and only if